← All glossary terms

 • PrereleaseA prerelease is the in-store event held the week before a new trading-card set hits general retail.
 Players pay an entry fee to open sealed product from the new set early, build a deck, and play in a small tournament — usually with promotional cards as prize support.

 Run a card shop?
-Try Storefront Pro — £1,000 setup + 2% on sales.
+Join waitlist — Storefront Pro is waitlist-only this month after reaching the onboarding limit.
 Storefront, POS, buylist, deckbuilder, events, marketplace sync — all in one platform.